ApiLogicServer/Docs/docs/Security-Overview.md

-## TLDR: Control Row Access with Grant Permissions on User Roles
+!!! pied-piper ":bulb: TL;DR - Control Row Access with Grant Permissions on User Roles"

         Declarative security enables you to `Grant` row filters to user roles, so that users see only the roles to which they are authorized.
 Grants can access user properties, such as their organization.
 A common usage is to enforce *multi-tenant* access.

         Define users and roles with a SQL database using an Admin app, or, supply a *provider* to attach to corporate security (AD, LDAP, etc).

 &nbsp;